Our Affiliated Site: The Pinagpala Children’s Center in Tagaytay City, Philippines

 facts about the Pinagpala Children’s Center:

-• Ages served: First – tenth grades (completion of tenth grade in the Philippines is equivalent to high school graduation in the United States).
-The center continues to offer support for students who pursue higher education and technical training.
+• Ages Served: First – tenth grades (completion of tenth grade in the Philippines is equivalent to high school graduation in the United States).
+The center continues to offer support for students who pursue higher education and technical training after graduation.

 The Philippines comprise a vast island nation in Southeast Asia.
 This archipelago of more than 7,000 islands boasts sandy beaches, towering mountains and volcanoes, tropical rainforests and an incredible wealth of natural resources and biodiversity.
 Humans have called these islands home for thousands of years, predating historic records.
 Today, the Philippines incorporate a staggering number of languages, ethnic groups, religions and cultures.

 Despite its status as an emerging market, however, nearly half of all Filipinos still earn less than $2 a day.
 Adequate sanitation, access to healthcare and access to potable water are still daily challenges in this widely underdeveloped country, which is also prone to typhoons, earthquakes and volcanic activity.
 The city of Tagaytay, located on the Island of Luzon, is no exception to these maladies.
-For this reason, the Pinagpala Children’s Center serves as a beacon of hope.
-Members of a local church established the center (whose name, Pinagpala, means “blessed”) in 2000 to provide educational assistance to local needy children and their families.
+For children and families in the area, the Pinagpala Children’s Center serves as a beacon of hope where they are provided with daily educational and basic needs support.
+Established in 2000 by members of a local church, the Pinagpala Center (which means “blessed” in Tagalog), provides necessary tools to the community to help those living in poverty rise above the circumstances from which they come.